Gerbil1511/project-1-no-CI-Temp/README.md

 ### Acknowledgements

-- Rhiannon and Jessie for providing feedback on the user experience and colors based on their experience working with autistic children and adults.
+- Dawn, Amanda, Joanna, Maja, Maebh (fellow C.I.
+Bottcamp peers) for providing feedback on ... in particular...
-- Julia for providing feedback on design and navigation and also identifying typos.
+- Dillon (our facilitator) for providing feedback on.... in particular.....
-- Space_Mumma for providing feedback on design and also inadvertently corroborating my decision to use the astronaut character for this project.
+- My family for providing feedback on ... in particularr...

 <hr>
 <p align="right"><a href="#add link here">Back To Top</a></p>